 CFS is experienced as a somatic illness given the bodily symptoms of tiredness accompanied by others such as muscle pain.
 This illness is distressing and very debilitating.
 There isn’t a clear understanding in the literature and clinical practice to fully explain the features of CFS.

 Patients often report frustration about their inability to do things and the symptoms persisting is an evidence of the illness.
 In an attempt to tackle the illness, people will abandon various previously pleasurable and meaningful activities.
 The life at this point is organised around the fatigue.

 Another common feature of people experiencing fatigue is the oscillation between activity and inactivity.
 Activities accompanied by tiredness are seen as harmful and therefore avoided.
 Rest is regarded the best way to recover.

 Inactivity is particularly important in the maintenance of CFS and certain individuals are more vulnerable than others due to their own psychological make up.
 This vulnerability in the shape of high standards of achievements, standards of personal conduct, perfectionism, responsibility marks the territory for the physical symptoms to occur as a stress reaction of the body.

 People experiencing CFS are likely to derive their sense of self worth from achievements and are more likely than other people to strive to meet their own high expectations and expectations and standards of others.
 Over importance is being placed on deriving self regard from opinions of others.

 An alternative to a physical disease explanation is a psychological explanation.
 This will explore the emotional aspects of the CFS, the perfectionism tendencies, high standards of conduct and achievements and emotional control that can make people particularly vulnerable if/when these are threatened by a medical condition.

-Find a counsellor or psychotherapist dealing with chronic fatigue syndrome/ME
+Find a therapist dealing with CFS/ME

 All therapists are verified professionals.